the-white-devil-01/https-github.com-whitedevil.darkcloner/README.md

 ## WARNING :
 ***This tool is only for educational purpose.
-If you use this tool for other purposes except education T33kayX will not be responsible in such cases.***
+If you use this tool for other purposes except education White Devil will not be responsible in such cases.***